Commercial Moving Guide: How to Prepare for Your Big Move (Part 2)

 - Differences regarding parking, security, the cafeteria, etc.

-- Public transportation: it’s availability and/or schedules
+- Public transport: it’s availability and/or schedules

-- Building and neighborhood amenities
+- Building and neighbourhood amenities

 - Building name and address

 - Communicate with your clients: When you move to your new location you’ll want to ensure that your clients and prospects can find you.
 Order updated business cards, letterhead, and other publicity materials well in advance of the move and consider creating a banner on your website communicating the upcoming change of address.
 Since Google changes can take a while longer to implement, we recommend contacting them at least a month in advance to have your online listing and address changed.
 Finally, update all suppliers, vendors and clients as to where your new company location will be via email and a traditional mailing campaign.